grafana/agent/docs/sources/static/set-up/install-agent-macos.md

     The brew install command downloads Grafana Agent and installs it at `/opt/homebrew/Cellar/grafana-agent/VERSION`.

-    By default, Grafana Agent logs are located in `/opt/homebrew/var/log/`.
+    Grafana Agent logs are in `/opt/homebrew/var/log/` by default.

 1. Open a terminal and run the following commands: